famaxth/Fake-Shop-Full-Version/README.md

 #### Launching a bot on a remote server ####

 You don't want to leave your own PC running 24/7, and it's not practical.
 We buy VDS (Virtual Dedicated Server, virtual dedicated server) - a remote PC on which a certain amount of power and memory is allocated for you, and to the command line of which you are given access.
 Most often, the operating system of such a machine will be linux.
-The fee is small-400 rubles/month, so without much moral suffering, I paid for a VDS based on Debian GNU / Linux and began to figure out how to enable the bot on a remote server.
+The fee is small-10$/month, so without much moral suffering, I paid for a VDS based on Debian GNU / Linux and began to figure out how to enable the bot on a remote server.
-How do I connect to VDS?
+How do you connect to VDS?

-There are different methods, but we will install it over an SSH connection via Putty.
+There are different methods, but you will install it over an SSH connection via Putty.
 Download Putty via the official website and open it.
 Enter the IP-address of the VDS and click open.
 A window should open where you need to enter your username and password from the server.
 All the above-mentioned data will be issued by the company from which you will purchase the VDS.
 Next, the VDS server.

-How do I install all the programming languages and libraries you need on the server?
+How do you install all the programming languages and libraries you need on the server?

 Here everything is simple.
 By entering these 5 commands into the server console in this sequence, you will install python3, setuptools, pip3, and the pyTelegramBotAPI library on the server.